Frequently Asked Questions Regarding the Language Placement Exam

 - Do I have to take the placement exam in the language that I took in high school?

-No. If you intend to study a language different from the one you took in high school and completely new to you, you can enroll in level 001 and do not have to take the placement exam.
-If you have completed 2 years of language study in high school, and wish to study the same language, you can not place yourself in level 1 courses.
+No. If you intend to study a language different from the one you took in high school, you may enroll in level 001 and do not have to take the placement exam.
+If you wish to study the same language you took in high school, you must take the placement exam.

 - Do I need to study before I take the test?

 No. Accurate initial placement is a key factor in successfully learning a foreign language.
-Thus, the online placement exam is a diagnostic tool to determine your overall ability level so that you enroll in the class best suited to your language skills.
-It in no way affects your GPA, or is part of any grading.
+The online placement exam is a diagnostic tool to determine your overall ability level.
+It will ensure that you enroll in the class best suited to your language skills.
+It in no way affects your GPA and will not appear on your academic record.

 - Can I take the online placement exam in any language?

-- What if I am proficient another language that is not offered at Saint Mary’s?
+- What if I am proficient in a language that is not offered at Saint Mary’s?

-A proficiency exam in any language other than English can be taken through the Department of Modern Language to satisfy the language requirement.
-Contact Professor Maria Luisa Ruiz (x4568), Lower Division Language and Proficiency Coordinator, for further information.
+A proficiency exam in any language other than English can be taken through the Department of Modern Languages to satisfy the language requirement.
+Contact Dr. Maria Luisa Ruiz at [email protected] for further information.

 - Am I required to enroll in the course as suggested by my score?